 Nowadays it seems you can add a ‘noir’ label to just about anything.
 So far, though, none of these labels have got close to challenging an unrivaled respect commanded by ‘Nordic Noir’.
 But if last week’s Edinburgh Book Festival is anything to go by, Scotland’s ‘Tartan Noir’ may be on the way up…

 Nowadays it seems you can add a ‘noir’ label to just about anything.
-French cop shows are ‘Euro Noir’, Hinterland is ‘Welsh Noir’, Inspector Montalbano is ‘Medditteranean Noir’.
+French cop shows are ‘Euro Noir’, Hinterland is ‘Welsh Noir’, Inspector Montalbano is ‘Medditerranean Noir’.
 So far none of these labels have got close to challenging the influence of ‘Nordic Noir’.
-But, if the Edinburgh Book Festival last week is anything to go by, Scotland’s ‘Tartan Noir’ may certainly prove a future danger to it.
+But, if the Edinburgh Book Festival last week is anything to go by, Scotland’s ‘Tartan Noir’ may prove a future threat.

 William McIlvanney’s first Laidlaw novel, published in 1977, is generally considered the genre’s starting post.
 McIlvanney won the Whitbread Prize a year earlier for Docherty, a historical novel set in a small mining community, and built a loyal fan base expecting more of the same.
 Laidlaw, therefore, came as a surprise.
 Some, dismayed, deserted.
-Others stayed, and McIlvanney published a second Laidlaw novel, The Papers of Tony Veitch in 1983, and a third, Strange Loyalties, in 1991.
+Others stayed.
+McIlvanney published a second Laidlaw novel, The Papers of Tony Veitch, in 1983, and a third, Strange Loyalties, in 1991.

 William McIlvanney: ‘grandfather’ of ‘Tartan Noir’